The Liberals (Switzerland): History

-Positions
+Policy positions

 As a classically liberal party, the FDP wants to protect civil liberties and individual responsibility.
 The FDP calls for mutual tolerance of people with different opinions and self-identities, entrepreneurship, social responsibility, the rule of law, and participatory democracy.

 The party supports neutrality, federalism, direct democracy, and the tax sovereignty of each canton.
 It believes that national security should be credibly guaranteed by a skilled and strong militia.
 The party is for a "cosmopolitan Switzerland", which benefits from the opportunities that globalization provides.
-The FDP supports the close cooperation with the EU through bilateral treaties, but rejects accession to the EU.
+The FDP supports close cooperation with the EU through bilateral treaties, but rejects accession to the EU.
 The immigration policy of the party is based on the integration of immigrants, requiring clear and effective rules by means of an "integration law".
 The FDP calls for consistent action against abuse of laws in Switzerland by immigrants, and in repeated cases calls for deporting foreign criminals in accordance with international law.
 The FDP supports a peaceful foreign policy, which increases the security of Switzerland and prevents an increasing number of refugees.

 Economic policy

 The party believes that an open society and economic freedom are more conducive to prosperity, and greater economic and social stability, rather than a redistributive and regulative state.
-The FDP wants more freedom of choice rather than restrictions in all areas of private life.
+The FDP promotes freedom of choice over restrictions in all areas of private life.
 According to the party's stance, self-responsibility and competition should dictate the actions of individuals, rather than bans.
 The FDP wants to ensure that personal initiative is rewarded and not restricted by paternalism.
 Start-ups, particularly by young people, are to be encouraged.

 The party stands for a simple tax code, low taxes, and for tax competition among the cantons.
 It calls for a more citizen-friendly state without excessive bureaucracy and excessive regulation, and for a lean state with lower government spending, which offers only those services which citizens and the private sector cannot provide.
 The party, which calls for a competitive and sustainable market economy, wants to strengthen Switzerland as a financial and economic hub with as little government interference as possible.
 It also calls for the reduction of public debt and fiscal deficits.
 In general, it believes that tax incentives are better than subsidies in creating incentives.
-The party saw opportunity in the 2007-2010 financial crisis an to carry out financial and tax reforms quickly to improve the situation of companies in Switzerland, and to create 40,000 new jobs by 2015.
+The party saw opportunity in the 2008 financial crisis and to carry out financial and tax reforms quickly to improve the situation of companies in Switzerland, and to create 40,000 new jobs by 2015.
 The main objectives of energy policy are security of energy supply and increasing energy efficiency.
 The party wants to support the research of alternative sources of energy for electricity production which generate no carbon dioxide.